How to Dissolve an LLC in Ohio? (Step-By-Step Dissolution)

 When sending the notice to the creditors, make sure to include your full business name, mailing address, and the effective date of the dissolution.

-Any outstanding taxes or fees must also be paid in full before the LLC can be considered dissolved.
+Any outstanding tax obligations or fees must also be paid in full to obtain a tax clearance before the LLC can be considered dissolved.

-Tax clearance also means you have to file Form 1065 with the Internal Revenue Service.
-Make sure to check the "final return" box.
-Minimum business taxes must be paid in full in order to obtain tax clearance.
+File Form 1065 with the Internal Revenue Service and check the "final return" box.
+Minimum business taxes must be paid in full to obtain tax clearance.

-Step 5: File Ohio LLC Articles of Dissolution
+Step 4: File Articles or Certificate of Dissolution

 After your articles are processed, the SOS will send you a Certificate of Dissolution (or "Certificate of Termination" if your company is still in good standing).
 This document confirms that your LLC has been officially dissolved.

 Following the formal filing, the LLC must distribute its remaining assets.
 This is done after paying off all debts and obligations.

 The distribution should be in accordance with the LLC's operating agreement or, in the absence of such an agreement, in line with Ohio's LLC laws.

 Typically, assets are distributed to members based on their ownership percentages or as otherwise agreed upon.